There Are No Developed Countries

 But Singapore's self-deprecating status aside.
 The dichotomous distinction between “developed” and “developing” is generally misleading anyway due to the geographic disparities within nations.
 China is considered a “developing” country as a whole, for example, but many of its largest cities and provinces are wealthier and more developed than those of “developed” nations.
 This is further complicated by the fact many Chinese provinces are just as large and populated as those nations.

-Walk through the streets of Shanghai at night, and most cities in America would feel “developing” in comparison.
+Walk through the streets of Shanghai at night, and many cities in America would feel “developing” in comparison.
 Conversely, some towns in the US border on “Third-World” status.
 In short, geographic disparities and self-identification make this dichotomous classification difficult, if not downright useless entirely.
 Especially with large nations, the data simply lacks the granularity needed to be useful.

 Progress Doesn’t End